 If you are not so much into the St. Pauli quarter, but you still want to have fun, head up to Schanczen Strasse.
 The street is popular among students and packed with bars, clubs and restaurants.
 A nice place to spend your afternoon and evening is also around Landungs Bridge.

 Everyone who likes culture will love the fact that Hamburg is the perfect place to be in for concerts, operas, theater performances and musicals.
 Hamburg is actually the place for musicals in German language.
 Culture in Hamburg has a big importance, so no wonder that one of the city’s main attractions is the new Elbe Philharmonic.
 It is still under constructions, but even now it already looks splendid.
 The guided tour is already available and costs from 3 to 5 EUR/pp.

-Hamburg in one day was a short stop, but it has done a big positive impression on me.
+24 hours in Hamburg was a short stop, but the city has done a big positive impression on me.
 I am not a big fan of large cities, but maybe Hamburg is different because of its tidiness and a mixture of new and old.
 The diversity in architecture and its people are just icing on the cake.
 I guess a big help to this positive perception was also a nice, sunny weather, but as people in Hamburg say: “There is no bad weather, just wrong clothes!”
-One day in Hamburg was certainly not enough to see it all, but it was long enough to realize, I will visit it again for sure.
+One day in Hamburg was certainly not enough to do all the things I’d like, but it was long enough to realize, I will visit it again for sure.
 I cannot wait to hear and say »moin,moin« to someone again!